BiDEF/spec/README.md

   The symbols `null`, `undefined`, `true` and `false` are only used in connection with `dynamic` or `v`arying typed values.

   The `dynamic` type is used for array element types or record field types to indicate that the type is explicitly encoded for each value.

-When `dynamic` is used as a top level type the receiver is asked to interprete the value bits/bytes and determine the target type from it.
+  When `dynamic` is used as a top level type (a type not further refined later) the value is by convention one byte long.
+  It is up to the receiver to make sense of it.

   The `tag` symbol is followed by the type-value pair for the tag data.